How TradeClaw Scores Trading Signals: A Full Walkthrough

 Step 1: Compute Both Directions

-For every asset and timeframe, TradeClaw computes a BUY score anda SELL score independently.
-Whichever score is higher and exceeds a minimum threshold (55% confidence) becomes the signal.
-If neither exceeds the threshold, no signal is emitted — "no opinion" is a valid output.
+For every asset and timeframe, TradeClaw computes a BUY score and a SELL score independently.
+Whichever score is higher and exceeds the minimum threshold (58% confidence) becomes the signal.
+Signals between 55–57% appear on the watchlist only.
+If neither exceeds 55%, no signal is emitted — "no opinion" is a valid output.

 Step 2: Quality Gates (Filters)